 Within the next couple of years, travelers can look forward to the opening of two new Sapphire Lounges:

 - Los Angeles (LAX): 9,234-square-foot lounge to be located in the Tom Bradley International Airport (TBIT) near Gate 148.
+The lounge is expected to accommodate 150 passengers.
 The expected opening date is unknown.

 Former Chase Sapphire Lounge locations